Lucía graduated from RADA on the BA in Technical Theatre and Stage Management specialising in Lighting Design.

 Lucía enjoys working in theatre and dance, especially with new, innovative collaborations, and

 is the joint winner of the 2019 ALD Michael Northen Award for Lighting Design.
+In 2021 she received a MGCfutures bursary.

 Previous credits include: